MicrosoftDocs/win32-pr.de-de/desktop-src/xaudio2/how-to--load-audio-data-files-in-xaudio2.md

-5. Suchen Sie den Block "Data", und lesen Sie seinen Inhalt in einem Puffer.
+5. Suchen Sie den Datenabschnitt, und lesen Sie dessen Inhalt in einen Puffer.
     ```
     //fill out the audio data buffer with the contents of the fourccDATA chunk
     FindChunk(hFile,fourccDATA,dwChunkSize, dwChunkPosition );